GerardoMunoz/Curso_Python/for_execises.md

 * Calculate Mean: Write a function that takes a list of numbers as input and returns their mean (average).
 For example, given the list [1, 2, 3, 4, 5], the function should return 3.0.

+* Diagonal Matrix: Check that a matrix is ​​diagonal.